frontenddogma/web-development-glossary/manuscript/r.md

 Routing table
 : A data table stored in a router or a network host that lists the routes to particular network destinations, and in some cases, metrics (distances) associated with those routes.
 The routing table contains information about the topology of the network immediately around it.&nbsp;[†](#w-routing-table)

+RPM
+: → RPM Package Manager

+RPM Package Manager
+: Originally called “Red Hat Package Manager”, a free and open source package management system.
+The name “RPM” refers to .rpm file format and the package manager program itself.
+RPM was intended primarily for Linux distributions; the file format is the baseline package format of the Linux Standard Base.
+It was first released in 1997.&nbsp;[†](#w-rpm) ℹ︎&nbsp;[rpm.org](https://rpm.org/)

 RSS
 : → RDF Site Summary